martinthomson/quic-tls/draft-thomson-quic-tls.md

 `STREAM` frames for stream 1 are permitted.
 These carry the TLS handshake messages.

-Receiving unprotected `STREAM` frames or unprotected `STREAM` frames for other streams MUST be treated as a fatal error.
+Receiving unprotected `STREAM` frames for other streams MUST be treated as a fatal error.

 Issue: